AffiliateWP/affiliatewp-affiliate-area-tabs/readme.txt

 2. Viewing the custom tabs on the front-end website

 == Changelog ==

+= 1.1.3 =
+* Fix: The last custom tab could be removed resulting in an issue when saved
+* Fix: Custom tabs were sometimes not added in the correct order
+* Fix: Duplicate content when 2 identical tabs were set
+* Tweak: Add-on now requires PHP 5.3 or newer

 = 1.1.2 =
 * Fix: Fatal error that could occur in some instances